eritbh/sass-importer-json/README.md

   will recognize and attempt to load.
 - `parse`: Defaults to `JSON.parse`, but can be any function which receives file contents as a string and returns a value.
-Its return value will be read as a dict, and its keys will become Sass variables.
+Its return value will be read as a dict whose entries will become the file's declared Sass variables.
 - `encoding`: Defaults to `'utf-8'` which is almost certainly what you want, but you can pass [any encoding Node supports][node-encodings]